Uloma-tech/LITA-Capstone-project/README.md

 ### Data Cleaning and preparations
 For the data cleaning,the following were performed
-1. the salesdata and the customer data were structured by arranged by sorting the products and regions from A-Z
+1. The salesdata and the customer data were structured by arranging  and sorting the products and regions from A-Z
 2. The total sales was also determined by multipling the Quantity by the unit price.
-3. The products were also sorted with the product with the highest revenue.
+3. The products were also sorted with the product with the highest revenue coming top

 ### Exploratory Data Analysis
 Exploratory data analysis involved exploring the sales and customer data set to determine: